IIUM's SISCO Concludes Visionary Leadership Programme with Focus on Crisis-Responsive Islamic Leadership

-GOMBAK, 8 June 2026 – The Sayed Ismail Shihabuddeen Council for Visionary Leadership (SISCO), a Kulliyyah Centre of Excellence under the AbdulHamid AbuSulayman Kulliyyah of Islamic Revealed Knowledge and Human Sciences (AHAS KIRKHS), successfully concluded its flagship programme, the Certified Course on Visionary Leadership and Community Engagement, with a closing ceremony celebrating the achievements of its participants.
+GOMBAK, 8 June 2026 – The Sayed Ismail Shihabuddeen Council for Visionary Leadership (SISCO), a Kulliyyah Centre of Excellence under the AbdulHamid AbuSulayman Kulliyyah of Islamic Revealed Knowledge and Human Sciences (AHAS KIRKHS) at the International Islamic University Malaysia (IIUM), has concluded its flagship Certified Course on Visionary Leadership and Community Engagement with a closing ceremony honouring the achievements of its participants.

-A major highlight of the closing ceremony was a keynote address by Prof. Dr. Hafiz Bin Zakariya, Dean of AHAS KIRKHS, titled “Navigating the Uncharted: Lessons from a University’s Response to Crisis.”
-Drawing on institutional experiences during global challenges such as the COVID-19 pandemic, he highlighted the importance of adaptive governance, strategic restructuring, and crisis-responsive leadership in ensuring organizational resilience and continuity.
+A major highlight of the ceremony was a keynote address by Prof. Dr. Hafiz Bin Zakariya, Dean of AHAS KIRKHS, titled “Navigating the Uncharted: Lessons from a University’s Response to Crisis.”
+Drawing on institutional experiences during global challenges such as the COVID-19 pandemic, he emphasised the importance of adaptive governance, strategic restructuring, and crisis-responsive leadership in ensuring organisational resilience and continuity.

 The session was moderated by Assoc.
 Prof. Dr. Sayed Mohamed Muhsin, Director of the SISCO Certified Course on Visionary Leadership and Community Engagement.
-An engaging question-and-answer session followed, allowing participants to further explore the strategic insights shared by the speaker.
+An engaging question-and-answer session followed, allowing participants to further explore the strategic and ethical dimensions of leadership in challenging times.

 Established in 2023 and inspired by the legacy of the late scholar Sayed Ismail Shihabuddeen of Kerala, India, SISCO is committed to nurturing ethically grounded leaders through the integration of Islamic values and contemporary societal engagement.

-The event also featured a certificate presentation ceremony in recognition of the dedication and commitment demonstrated by both the participants and the SISCO organizing committee throughout the programme.
+The event also featured a certificate presentation ceremony recognising the dedication of the participants and the SISCO organising committee.
 Certificates were presented by Prof. Dr. Hafiz Bin Zakariya, accompanied by Assoc.
-Prof. Dr. Sayed Mohamed Muhsin and SISCO Chairman, Syed Makhdhum.
+Prof. Dr. Sayed Mohamed Muhsin and SISCO Chairman Syed Makhdhum.

 The successful completion of the programme reflects SISCO's ongoing commitment to developing visionary leaders who combine academic excellence with spiritual consciousness, ethical responsibility, and meaningful community engagement.